InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

 where $N = 2^{12}$ and $D=7$.
 For each sample, $T_{ij}$ was calculated at different times of the day and positions of the thermal camera.
-The mean indices over the four positions were reported as the sensitivity of each variable at different times.
+The mean indices over the four positions were reported as the sensitivity of $T_{ij}$ with respect to each parameter at different times.